 Some studies indicate you need zinc for normal hair pigmentation as well.

-Other good sources of zinc: Red meat, whole grains, other shellfish.
+Other good sources of zinc are red meat, whole grains and other shellfish.

 Studies have also found that silicon can improve hair that is dry and brittle.

-Other (non-alcoholic) sources of silicon: Bananas, root vegetables, whole grains.
+Other (non-alcoholic) sources of silicon are bananas, root vegetables and whole grains.

-Other great sources of Vitamin-C: Broccoli, sweet red and green peppers, tomato juice, citrus fruits.
+Other great sources of Vitamin-C would be broccoli, sweet red and green peppers, tomato juice, citrus fruits.